-'A man of sublime taste:' Pierre Bergé's treasured belongings up for auction
+'A man of sublime taste': Pierre Bergé's treasured belongings up for auction

 arts

-'A man of sublime taste:' Pierre Bergé's treasured belongings up for auction
+'A man of sublime taste': Pierre Bergé's treasured belongings up for auction

 Credit: Nicolas Matheus

-'A man of sublime taste:' Pierre Bergé's treasured belongings up for auction
+'A man of sublime taste': Pierre Bergé's treasured belongings up for auction

-A much-admired businessman, intellectual, avid collector and undeniable aesthete, the late Pierre Bergé was also widely known as the co-founder of the Yves Saint Lauren fashion house, and the designer's one-time romantic partner and lifelong friend.
+A much-admired businessman, intellectual, avid collector and undeniable aesthete, the late Pierre Bergé was also widely known as the co-founder of the Yves Saint Laurent fashion house, and the designer's one-time romantic partner and lifelong friend.

 A household name across his native France, Bergé, who died in September 2017, will now posthumously reveal the dynamic contents of his very own households, when his estate comes to auction this autumn as part of a three-day sale at Sotheby's Paris, from October 29-31.